leeohaddad/reward-system-challenge/README.md

 If you don't have Ring yet, Leiningen will also download ir for you.

+After the server starts:
+ - `/index.html` shows you a greetings page with the links to the endpoints.
+ - `/` loads data from input.txt* and redirects to `/index.html`.
-After the server starts, `/` and `/index.html` show you a greetings page, while `/getRanking` gives you the json-formatted ranking.
+ - `/getRanking` shows you the json-formatted ranking.
+ - `/addInvitation?from=ID1&to=ID2` adds a new invitation from ID1 to ID2 and shows the result.

+ Example:
+ - Access: `http://localhost:3000/getRanking/` -> Loaded initial data and showed index.html.
+ - Access: `/getRanking` showed the json-formatted ranking.
+ - Access: `/addInvitation?from=5&to=8` added a new invitation from customer 5 to customer 8 and showed the result.

-You can also run the application locally:
+You can also run the application using the terminal:

 ```sh
 $ lein run "resources/input.txt"
 ```

+Note that it's possible to build you database from scratch with add-invitation (`/addInvitation`).
+All you need to do is to provide an empty input file and the database will be initiated also empty.

 ## Line of thought to build the solution